Cadia is owned by Cadia Holdings Pty Ltd, a wholly owned subsidiary of Newcrest Mining Limited, which was acquired by Newmont in November 2023.

 The mining method involves inducing caving of the rock mass by undercutting a block of ore.
 Mining proceeds by progressively advancing an "undercut" level beneath the block of ore.
 Above the undercut level, the overlying host rocks are pre-conditioned using blasting and/or hydraulic fracturing, resulting in controlled fracturing of the ore block.

 Following pre-conditioning of the overlying host rocks, broken ore is removed through an extraction level developed below the undercut level.
-The extraction level is connected to the undercut level by drawbells, through which the ore gravitates to drawpoints on the extraction level.
-The ore is removed by a load–haul–dump (LHD) fleet to underground crushing stations.
+The extraction level is connected Io the undercut level by drawbells, through which the ore gravitates to drawpoints on the extraction level.
+The ore Is removed by a LHD fleet to underground crushing stations.

 At each crushing station, ore is tipped into a coarse ore bin, which then feeds the crusher itself which passes material to a surge bin used to regulate the feed from the crushing station onto the collection conveyors.
 The collection conveyors are in turn used to regulate feed onto the main trunk belt system and to allow for the automated removal of tramp metals.